tessmonical/cypherize/readme.md

 Very very much in development still.
 Tests are being written, bugs are being found, etc. I'll update this readme when the basics are here.

 ## Caveats and warnings
-- Currently, we DO NOT escape key names when setting a property on a node.
-If you must use user-supplied key names, be sure to escape them yourself to avoid injection attacks
+- Key names for properties on a node/connection set using Cypherize must adhere to the following rules
+  - Alphanumeric and underscore are the only characters allowed